kailaisun/Indoor-Depth-Completion/README.md

 #### Dataset Download

-- Image and label download address: [Matterport3D for Depth Completion](https://github.com/tsunghan-wu/Depth-Completion/blob/master/doc/data.md).
+Image and label download address: [Matterport3D for Depth Completion](https://github.com/tsunghan-wu/Depth-Completion/blob/master/doc/data.md).It includes:

 - train : A training dataset of npy files which is concatenated from rgb images and gt depth images for pre-training.
 - test : A testing dataset of npy files which is concatenated from rgb images and gt depth images for pre-training.
 - train_full : A training dataset of npy files which is concatenated from rgb images, raw depth images and gt depth images for finetuning.